-- Maintaining the Indigenous Education Coordinator to assist in developing relationships with Local Indigenous Elders; to support school-based staff with their foundational knowledge about the First Nations, Metis, and Inuit; to further Indigenous Education with Land Based Learning opportunities; to continue the Elders in Schools program to further sharing of knowledge. - Continuing the work of the Board's Policy 21: Anti-Racism Policy. - Supporting the Alternative Education Program. - Promoting the Board's Policy 19: Welcoming, Caring, Respectful and Safe Learning Environment. - Maintaining Divisional social workers and universal programming to support students. - Continuing to advocate for permanent funding for mental health supports in schools.
+- Creating a Grade K-6 Indigenous Education Coordinator position to work collaboratively with the Grades 7-12 Indigenous Education Coordinator and with the Literacy and Numeracy Coordinators to better support the needs of our Indigenous students. - Maintaining a focus on developing relationships with Local Indigenous Elders; to support school-based staff with their foundational knowledge about the First Nations, Metis, and Inuit; to further Indigenous Education with Land Based Learning opportunities; to continue the Elders in Schools program to further sharing of knowledge. - Continuing the work of the Board's Policy 21: Anti-Racism Policy. - Supporting the Alternative Education Program. - Promoting the Board's Policy 19: Welcoming, Caring, Respectful and Safe Learning Environment. - Maintaining Divisional social workers and universal programming to support students. - Maintaining student support worker positions in schools. - Continuing to advocate for permanent funding for mental health supports in schools.

-2024-2027 Capital Plan
+2025-2028 Capital Plan